 Secondly, the prices turned out to be beautiful, because (unbeknownst to us) we hit the last half hour of The Little Beast Happy Hour (every day except Friday and Saturday, they offer ½ price small plates and two special wines ($5 white & red between 5 p.m. and 6 p.m.).
 Suddenly, I didn’t feel bad that we were having a “Sunset Dinner.”

 We started by sharing the “small plates.”

-Next we tried the Chipotle hummus served in small jar with hot, freshly fried smoked paprika pita crisps.
-Extra serving of pita crisps at no charge…$8 ($4 happy hour price).
+Next, we tried the Chipotle hummus served in a small jar with hot, freshly fried smoked paprika pita crisps.
+An extra serving of pita crisps at no charge…$8 ($4 happy hour price).
 Humma Hummas…we were in the chips, baby!

 Our favorite small bites dish was served next: Crispy Brussels Sprouts (yes, Brussels Sprouts) and sweet potato in a maple vinaigrette, with cashews and nori topped with crispy sweet potato chips…$9 ($4.50 happy hour price).